2026 State Legislative Priorities

 According to various studies, Kentucky ranks better than non-CON states in providing access to care and total per capita health care costs are less than the national average and superior to nearby non-CON states like Ohio, Indiana, and Pennsylvania.

 The health care regime in the United States is a government driven system largely operating outside of free market principles.
-Hospitals do not have pricing power because payment rates are set by federal authorities who run the Centers for Medicare and Medicaid Services (CMS).
+Hospitals do not have pricing power because payment rates are set by federal authorities.

 Further, federal law in the form of The Emergency Medical Treatment and Labor Act (EMTALA) requires hospitals, unlike any other business or health care provider, to treat any patient coming into the emergency room of the hospital regardless of their ability to pay.
 This is an unfunded mandate faced by no other business.